 – Miles Jackson joins as CEO.
 (Miles was an original investor).

-– Adjust bracing behind the bridge on both acoustic models.
+– Adjusted bracing behind the bridge on both acoustic models.

 – Recover from fire, rebuild new systems.